openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

   should become distributed locks once the Tooz adoption code is available.
 * Implement revert-to-snapshot command in python-manilaclient
 * Implement core feature
-* Implement revert-to-snapshot in at least one first-party driver
+* Implement revert-to-snapshot in at least one first-party driver, covering both normal and replicated snapshots
 * Implement tempest support
 * Implement manila-ui support